 Sincere appreciation for all the teachers and students who have provided feedback and encouragement.

-Deep gratitude to Curriki, the nonprofit that makes interactive learning experiences available to everyone.
-Board member
+Deep gratitude to Curriki, the nonprofit that brought creative interactive experiences and curriculum to Civicate.

-Special thanks to Sharon Green, a middle school teacher from Baltimore, Maryland and social studies department chair who first reached out with encouragement.
-Sharon is passionate about civics instruction, and she created all the activities and response sheets in the Educator Resources section.
+Special thanks to Sharon Green, a middle school social studies teacher from Baltimore, Maryland who is passionate about civics instruction.
+She created all the activities and response sheets in the Educator Resources section.